 Project Stormwater Volume and Pollutant Load Reduction Description Implementation of opportunities to reduce stormwater volumes and nutrient loading to Lake Minnetonka, including but not limited to infiltration or filtration basins and devices, reforestation, revegetation, and stormwater detention or redirection.
 Need Four bays (Halsted, Jennings, West Arm, Stubbs) and Forest Lake are listed on the State's Impaired Waters List due to excess nutrients.
-A TMDL identified a need to reduce external phosphorus loading by 60% (116 pounds) to Forest Lake, 73% (2087 lbs) to Halsted Bay, 72% (1563 lbs) to Jennings Bay, and 51% (142 lbs) to Stubbs Bay.
+ATMDL identified a need to reduce external phosphorus loading by 60% (116 pounds) to Forest Lake, 73% (2087 lbs) to Halsted Bay, 72% (1563 lbs) to Jennings Bay, and 51% (142 lbs) to Stubbs Bay.
+Opportunities to reduce stormwater volume and pollutant loading to non-impaired bays will also be considered to protect and improve water quality throughout Lake Minnetonka.
 Outcome Reduction of pollutant loading to Lake Minnetonka; reduction of stormwater runoff volume and rate and associated impacts; protection and enhancement of groundwater recharge, stream base flow, and wetland hydrology.
 Estimated Cost Capital costs: \$1,000,000, excluding land, in 2017 dollars.
 Potential Funding Sources District levy, partner contributions, grants Schedule 2018-2027